 by Jo Ann Kairys (@jkairys)

 As a newly published independent author, I certainly had a lot to learn about marketing my book.
-Getting into bookstores takes time and strategy, but with a well-prepared approach, it’s certainly achievable.
+Getting into bookstores takes time and strategy.

 1. Getting Your Book into Barnes & Noble